canonical-web-and-design/tutorials.ubuntu.com/examples/get-started-canonical-kubernetes/get-started-canonical-kubernetes.md

 ### Operate your cluster with kubectl

 To deploy and manage applications on Kubernetes you need *kubectl*.
-You can get more information from the [official documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+Learn more by visiting the [official documentation](https://kubernetes.io/docs/user-guide/kubectl/).

 1. For **Ubuntu** users, install the [kubectl command line](https://kubernetes.io/docs/tasks/tools/install-kubectl/):
 `$ sudo snap install kubectl --classic`